Check out our Convention FAQ (Frequently Asked Questions) below. Still have further qustions? E-mail us at firstname.lastname@example.org

 4. WHAT AGE ARE MOST OF THOSE WHO ATTEND?
 DO KIDS ATTEND?

 A: Most who attend are in their 20s to 50s+ We generally do have several kids attend each year, usually age 8 to 12 or older.
 We are a very family friendly group - "safe and sane" just like Nancy Drew!
-We do ask however, that if you have babies or very young children that they be very well behaved, especially on our main convention days when we are hosting our speakers and videotaping the proceedings.
+We do ask however, that if you have babies or very young children that they be very well behaved, especially on our main convention days (when our conventions have these) when we are hosting our speakers and videotaping the proceedings.

 5. HOW MANY PEOPLE USUALLY ATTEND?

 A: It varies, depending on location and time of year, but we typically have 50 to 75+ in attendance of those who register.
-Sometimes we also have locals join us on our main convention day with our speakers/activities, and that adds to the count.
+Sometimes we also have locals join us when we hold convention days or library events with speakers/activities, and that adds to the count.

 6. I'VE NEVER BEEN BEFORE--WHAT CAN I EXPECT IT TO BE LIKE?

 A: We are a very friendly group--and we try to make everyone, especially newbies, feel comfortable.
 And really, we've always received feedback from newbies that they just felt right at home and welcomed.
 This is because everyone has a common passion--Nancy Drew and collecting--so that makes everything easy and fun.
 At our Meet & Greet we strive to get people to know each other through introductions and get-to-know you activities.
 In addition to making newbies feel at home and seeing old friends who regularly attend, our mantra at these conventions is to walk in Nancy Drew's footsteps.
-So you'll find yourself doing things that Nancy Drew did in the theme books, visiting local sights she did and other sights of interest, you'll have opportunities to book hunt, there will be fan-oriented to scholarly presentations all about Nancy Drew, merchandise to shop for, and mysteries to solve--plus a fun Nancy Drew gift exchange to wrap everything up!
-We really try to bring the theme book alive for fans so it's a very rewarding and memorable experience.
-And you'll find yourself treated to a Nancy Drew goody bag with lots of fun items.
+So you'll find yourself doing things that Nancy Drew did in the theme books depending on location and logistics - so we might visit local sights she did and other sights of interest, you sometimes will have opportunities to book hunt, there are sometimes convention days with fan oriented to scholarly presentations all about Nancy Drew, merchandise to shop for, and mysteries to solve--plus a fun optional Nancy Drew gift exchange to wrap everything up!
+We really try to bring the theme book alive for fans, so it's a very rewarding and memorable experience.
+And you'll find yourself treated to a Nancy Drew goody bag with lots of fun items which usually include Nancy Drew books and computer games.

 7. DO I HAVE TO READ THE THEME BOOKS TO ATTEND?

-A: No you do not, but it will enhance your experience greatly and if we have any trivia based challenges, this will come in handy!
-If you do not currently own the theme book(s), you can find them handily at eBay or check Bonanza.
+A: No you do not, but it will enhance your experience greatly and if we have any trivia based challenges or do book discussions, this will come in handy!
+If you do not currently own the theme book(s), you can find them handily at eBay or even Etsy.
 You can purchase new books at Amazon.com or Barnes and Noble online.

 8. CAN YOU EXPLAIN THE NANCY DREW GIFT EXCHANGE?